amarasovic/interpretability-literature/README.md

 * Deteching the attention scores obtained by parts of the model degredes the model itself.
 A reliable adversary must also be trained.
 * Attention scores are used as poviding an explanation; not the explanation.

+Serrano and Smith.
+[Is Attention Interpretable?](https://www.aclweb.org/anthology/P19-1282/).
+In *ACL 2019*.

 Jain and Wallace.
 [Attention is not Explanation](https://www.aclweb.org/anthology/N19-1357/).
 In *NAACL 2019*.

 > Attention provides an important way to explain the workings of neural models.